Welcome to our website!

 wisdom of Christ.
 Our spiritual home is in the heart of Christ.
 Our Main House sits on a few acres of

-countryside near Appleton, WI, in the Diocese of Fond du Lac.
+countryside near Waupaca, WI, in the Diocese of Fond du Lac.

 - Contemplative and Action-oriented - we strive to blend the contemplative life with a life of action